-You know what Apple – courage definitely isn’t making your devices less user friendly or less compatible with my headphones just because you want to make your devices thinner, something no one really cares about beyond the threshold you crossed circa 2012 anyway.
+You know what Apple – courage definitely isn’t making your devices less user friendly or less compatible with my headphones just because you want to make them thinner, something no one probably really cares much about beyond the threshold you crossed circa 2012 anyway.

 You know what real courage is Apple?
 How about standing up to oppression and not needlessly exposing your users to abuse?

-All that to say, I’m moving on from Apple.
-I haven’t bought a new iPhone since 2014, and I now know my next device will be something more in line with my values and goals, not Apple’s.
-It’s been a good ride, but it’s time to admit that Apple and I are just headed in totally incompatible directions.
+All that to say, I’m probably moving on from Apple.
+I haven’t bought a new iPhone since 2014, and my next device will need to be something that I can ensure is in line with my values and goals, not Apple’s.
+It’s been a good ride, but it’s feeling more and more like it’s time to admit that Apple and I are increasingly headed in totally-incompatible directions.

 Sorry Apple.
 It’s not me – it’s you.